isaacg1/isaacg1.github.io/_posts/2021-09-09-educational-media-2.md

 * Research Talk: [Implicit Regularization from Gradient Descent](https://youtu.be/aUYfjm6fpWs), by Wei Hi at the Simons Institute.
 Gradient Descent works well, even when "find an optimal solution" would fail.
 Why?
 Gradient Descent has implicit regularization: it select for something on top of low loss, which generalizes well.

 * Research Talk: [Fine-grained worst-case to average-case reductions](https://youtu.be/bUAVYnlj3_k), by Andrea Lincoln at the Simons Institute.
 Andrea is a friend from undergrad.
 Some problems are exactly characterized within poly time, in the average case.
 Very exciting new work.

+* Research talk: [Soft Astronomy](https://youtu.be/f50Va_SwWRM), by Alice Quillen, at the Institute for Advanced Study.
+Using soft-body models to model astronomical bodies, like asteroids being hit by impacts.